 From Indiana, M.A.
-Low, Sr. writes how he visited a physician friend in Albert Lea, Minn. where he saw a "whole back yard was entirely in zoysia and it was beautiful... a deep green."
+Low, Sr. writes how he visited a physician friend in Albert Lea, Minn. where he saw a "whole back yard was entirely in zoysia and it was beautiful...a deep green."
 The success of many thousands of delighted Famous® Zoysia owners awaits you.
-Prove it to yourself today.
+Prove it to users and it doep. yourself today